When I was a Scientologist, I believed I possessed a Permanent Truth that would inspire my whole life.

-Until that truth changed, too.
+Until it changed, too.

 Decompression as an Ex-Scientologist